 Once I have them sorted I can easily group my students for cooperative learning activities or intervention/enrichment groups.

-If the sort sheet above looks helpful, you can download my version HERE with no strings attached!
+If the sort sheets above look helpful, you can download my version HERE in my Free Resource Library.

 - 4s with 2s